jurandysoares/pdf2md/README.md

-# sld2md
+# pdf2md

-An Slide to Markdown command.
+A PDF to Markdown converser.